ruben-baez-mojix-com/update-secret-gcp/README.md

 **Required Parameters:**

-- `file`: File with secret content to be updated
+- `path`: File with secret content to be updated

 **Environmetal variables:**